Faculty

 69120 Heidelberg

-Ulrike Gerhard is professor for Human Geography of North America at the Geography Department.
-Previously she has taught North American Studies as well as Urban Geography at the University of Wuerzburg (2001-10), Munich (2005-06) and also Heidelberg (2008-09).
-She has been a geography student at Marburg as well as Waterloo, Canada and received her PhD in 1998 from Marburg University, doing research on urban consumer landscapes in Canada and Germany.
-Since then she has studied the political geography of US American cities in the US (see for example a book titled “Global City Washington, D.C. – eine politische Stadtgeographie”), spending several months in Washington, D.C. (e.g., at the German Historical Institute) and other North American cities.
-Her most recent research topics deal with urban inequality in the Americas, the discursive structuring of cities as well as consumerism in North American and European cities.
+Ulrike Gerhard is professor of human geography of North America at the HCA and the Geography Department.
+Previously she taught North American Studies as well as urban geography at the universities of Cologne (2000-2001), Wuerzburg (2001-10), Munich (2005-06), and also Heidelberg (2008-09).
+She studied geography at Marburg as well as Waterloo, Ontario, and Edmonton, Alberta and received her Ph.D. in 1998 from Marburg University doing research on urban consumer landscapes in Canada and Germany.
+Since then she has analyzed political and socio-economic trends in US American cities (see, for example, Global City Washington, D.C. – eine politische Stadtgeographie, 2007), spending several months in Washington, D.C., and other urban centers.
+Her most recent research topics deal with reurbanization trends in North American cities, urban inequality in the Americas, and urban sustainable politics across the world.
+She aims at developing a planetary research perspective on urban theory that takes into account the wide array of urban developments in an increasingly urbanized world.
+Professor Gerhard was a visiting professor at the University of Illinois at Urbana-Champaign from March to July 2015 and is facilitating a close partnership with that university.
+She joined the HCA Board of Directors in 2011.

 Prof. Dr. Günter Leypoldt